mschmitt/shocpp/README.md

 - *Rumor has it* that transaction IDs are signed Int32, so max transaction ID is *2.147.483.647*.
 - The account ID from *tags.json* for a given (RF)ID tag is multiplied x 10000000.
 The Wh meter reading at start is converted to kWh and added to it.
 This number is the Transaction ID.
-- On end of transaction, the transaction ID transmitted by the charger is disassembled back into account ID and meter reading at start, based on which the consumption is calculated.
+- On end of transaction, the transaction ID transmitted by the charger in the *StopTransaction* request is disassembled back into account ID and meter reading at start, based on which the consumption is calculated.
 - By this calculation,
   - shocpp can serve up to 214 accounts, and infinite™ (RF)ID tags, and
   - at a meter reading of 10 GWh, the world comes to an end.